SvenGroot/Ookii.CommandLine.Cpp/docs/Scripts.md

 - You cannot specify a separator for a multi-value argument.
 - You cannot assign descriptions using localized resources or any other method that isn't just string literals.

+If you generate a main method using `-EntryPoint` or `-GenerateMain`, the following additional limitations apply:

+- You cannot customize the `usage_writer` or `localized_string_provider` used.
+- You cannot change the global locale before parsing happens; the default "C" locale is always used.
 - You cannot add arguments that aren't defined using the annotations.

-If you generate a main method using `-EntryPoint` or `-GenerateMain`, the following additional limitations apply:

-- You cannot customize the `usage_options`.
-- You cannot change the global locale before parsing happens; the standard "C" locale is always used.
 - For `New-Subcommand.ps1`, you cannot register commands that aren't defined using the annotations.